On Our Selection (1932 film): Production

 The film was the first full-length feature from Cinesound Productions.
 Ken G. Hall was reluctant to make the film as he thought it was old fashioned but the play had been enormously popular and Stuart Doyle thought an adaptation would be well received.
+It would be in contrast with the later movies of Australasian Films which were very expensive.

 Most of the cast had appeared in the stage version.
 Although Bert Bailey was clean shaven and generally wore a fake beard for his stage performances, Hall insisted he grow a real beard for the film version; Bailey did and ended up wearing a beard for the rest of his life.

 Bailey was paid £400 and received 60% of the profits.

 Shooting took place in mid 1931, partly in a makeshift studio at an ice skating rink in Bondi Junction, with location filming in Castlereagh, Penrith.
 Crucial to the movie's success was a sound recording system invented by Tasmanian engineer Arthur Smith, which enabled the film to be made without having to hire sound equipment from Hollywood.
 (The equipment cost £2,000 – to have imported it would have cost ten times that.)
 Hall later said Smith's contribution was so important "there would have been no Cinesound without him".

 The cinematographer, Walter Sully, was a newsreel cameraman for Cinesound.
 It was the only feature he made for that company as he soon left to go work for their competitor, Fox Movietone.